 Globitel announces second edition of its CX Workshop to be held in Cairo as it expands its offices to Egypt

-In line with Globitel’s office expansion to Egypt, this year’s event will be held in Cairo on October 24th at Royal Maxim Palace Kempinski.
+The event presents an invaluable opportunity to bring together leading experts to discuss the challenges and opportunities to implement a successful CX.

-Our reach across 30 countries has grown over the years, the latest being the office expansion into Egypt..
-We are gaining unique insights into market developments to assist our regional partners.”CAIRO, EGYPT, October 4, 2022 /EINPresswire.com/ -- Globitel is excited to announce the second edition of the Globitel CX workshop.
-In line with Globitel’s office expansion to Egypt and building on the success of the first edition, this year’s event will be held in Cairo on the 24th of October at Royal Maxim Palace Kempinski.
+Our reach across 30 countries has grown rapidly with the office expansion into Egypt.
+We're gaining unique insights into market developments to assist our regional partners as effectively as possible.”CAIRO, EGYPT, October 5, 2022 /EINPresswire.com/ -- Globitel is excited to announce the second edition of the Globitel CX workshop.
+In line with Globitel’s office expansion to Egypt and building on the success of the first edition, this year’s event will be held in Cairo on the 24th of October.
 The event presents an invaluable opportunity to bring together leading experts from a variety of industries to discuss the significant challenges and opportunities they face as they work to implement a successful customer experience.

 — Fadi Qutaishat